-Ever lost a tackle box?
+Ever lost a tackle box full of lures?
 I’m pretty good at it as it turns out.
 So are my kids I’ve come to learn, they’ve got too many of my own genes.
 I’ve lost them tragically to a canoe capsize, which is a rough story I’d not like to recall.
 I’ve lost one to theft, and of course, it was a box full of crankbaits.
 I’ve left them on the banks of rivers, in buddy’s cars and boats, and even lost them in my own messes.
 Those are the worst, when you lose an ice-fishing box in some other coat you rarely wear, only to find it a few years later.
 If you’re like me, you know the lump-in-your-throat feeling that comes with not just the initial loss, but the cost and time it takes to reassemble what you own.

 So it was this past week when my youngest son was granted my primary open-water panfish box and lost it.
 It was loaded with stuff, which to a casual observer may look to be only a couple bucks, but careful examination and the rising price of tackle meant a few hundred dollars in every kind of panfish rig under the sun.
 As you might imagine, the reassembly of 30 years of panfish tackle is like telling a baseball card collector to just go out and replace his coveted McGuire and Griffey Jr. rookie cards.
 Some of that stuff they just don’t make these days.

 I’m lucky to work in the industry and at times am privy to deals on select tackle and brands, which certainly makes reacquiring tackle easier, but rarely is anyone showered with free goods just for being who they are.
 Usually, anything free is really a payment for services, or with an expectation of services later.
 The same is true for discounts.
 Which of course, turns a simple jig into currency; a thought not lost on someone who just misplaced said jigs.